Aliases for MKNK1 Gene

 GeneCards Summary for MKNK1 Gene

-MKNK1 (MAP Kinase Interacting Serine/Threonine Kinase 1) is a Protein Coding gene.
-Among its related pathways are p38 MAPK Signaling Pathway (WikiPathways) and Regulation of lipid metabolism Insulin signaling-generic cascades.
+MKNK1 (MAPK Interacting Serine/Threonine Kinase 1) is a Protein Coding gene.
+Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MKNK2.